 So its now a command line deploy from my dev machine:

 aws s3 sync, what a journey.

-S3 did have its downsides, im going from a pi3 with basically full control to a cloud provider, so no more dyanamic sites.
+However S3 does have its downsides, going from a pi3 with basically full control to a cloud provider meant no more dyanamic site values.

 me.* turned into a static react/gatsby site that uses js to read and save to another s3 bucket.